zorahrel/react-stickyt/README.md

 ```

 ### APIs
-Pass a numberic `offset` prop to shift from the top the sticked content.
+Pass a numberic `offset` prop in px to shift from the top the sticked content.